Actindo-AG/Documentation/PIM/UserInterface/03c_AttributeGroups.md

 ### Edit attribute group data

 *PIM > Settings > Tab ATTRIBUTE GROUPS > Button Edit > Hover over attribute group > Button Edit*

 ![Attribute group data](../../Assets/Screenshots/PIM/Settings/AttributeGroups/AttributeGroupData.png "[Attribute group data]")

+> [Info] The *Edit group data* window for attribute groups and sub-groups is identical.

 - Language
-  Click the drop-down list and select the language in which the *Name (Language)* field is displayed.
-All languages that are active in the *PIM* module are displayed.
+  Click the drop-down list and select the system language in which the *Name (Language)* and *Description (Language)* fields are displayed.
+By default, the following options are available:

-  [comment]: <> (Is that right? -> language question)
+  - **English (United States)**
+  - **Deutsch (Deutschland)**

 - *Name (Language)*
   Click the field to edit the attribute group name in the selected language.

 - *Key*
   Click the field to edit the attribute group key.
-The key is required for API access and must be system wide unique.
+The number of characters is limited to 190.

 - ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete)
   Click this button to remove the selected attribute group.

-  > [Info] You have to click the [SAVE] button in the *Edit attribute groups* view to permanently delete the attribute group.
+  > [Info] You must click the [SAVE] button in the *Edit attribute groups* view to permanently delete the attribute group.

   > [Warning] Be aware that as soon as you delete an attribute group, you also delete all assigned attribute sub-groups.

 - [CANCEL]
-  Click this button to cancel adding an attribute group, close the window and return to the *Edit attribute groups* view.
+  Click this button to cancel editing the attribute group, close the window and return to the *Edit attribute groups* view.

 - [SAVE]
-  Click this button to add the new attribute group, close the window and return to the *Edit attribute groups* view.
+  Click this button to save any changes to the attribute group, close the window and return to the *Edit attribute groups* view.

   > [Info] You have to click the [SAVE] button in the *Edit attribute groups* view to save the changes.
+Otherwise, all changes are rejected.